-Council has used a 3.5% interest rate assumption within its calculation.
+Council has used a 4.5% interest rate assumption within its calculation.
 Interest rates will continue to be monitored and reviewed annually as required.
+Council has the ability to review this policy annually and adjust this assumption if necessary.

 Key Risks/Effects